smallk/smallk.github.io/documentation_installation.md

 	/usr/local/elemental/0.83/HybridRelease
 	/usr/local/elemental/0.83/PureRelease

+Download the 0.83 release of [Elemental](http://libelemental.org/releases/), unzip and untar the distribution, and cd to the top-level folder.

-**1.1.**  Run these commands to create the required directories for the build types: mkdir build_hybrid mkdir build_pure
+**1.1.**  Run these commands to create the required directories for the build types: mkdir build_hybrid
+		mkdir build_pure
 ###Perform the HybridRelease build
 **1.2.** The HybridRelease version will be built first. cd build_hybrid